pudly/schmopera-hugo/content/articles/singers-heres-what-you-need-to-know-about-your-website.md

 ---
-title: "Singers: here's what you need to know about your website"
+title: "Singers: here&#039;s what you need to know about your website"
 ---

 Singers, I know you've heard this before, but seriously, you all need to get websites.
 Some of you don't have websites, *or* Twitter accounts, *or* Facebook pages.
 I'd name names, but you're not on the Internet.